Study Island Back-to-School Planning Guide

 Teacher Toolkit: Full of lesson plans, videos, and more, the Teacher Toolkit is a one-stop shop for instructional resources you can use to take your virtual lesson plans to the next level.

 Printable Worksheets: Whether your students do not have access to technology at home, or you just want to provide an additional resource, there’s value and power in providing an analog resource in a digital world.
 Study Island offers printable worksheets for every subject and topic, allowing teachers to use the question banks to provide a pen-to-paper, physical assignment for their learners.
 Learn how to use Printable Worksheets and discover Three Ways Educators are Using Printable Worksheets!

 Parent Notifications: Keep parents informed about their students’ academic progress by setting up one-time or recurring notifications in which designated parents and/or guardians automatically receive an email when a certain criterion is met.
-Streamlining communication with parents in today's virtual learning environment is more important than ever!
+Streamlining communication with parents in today's learning environment is more important than ever!

 Lessons: Perfect for independent work or when students are working at home, these short review lessons contain animated, guided practice, or even Khan Academy videos, along with practice items and detailed explanations.

 Want to hear what educators love most about Study Island’s features?
 Check out this blog post!